datacommonsorg/import/docs/usage.md

 Both modes generate two output files:
 - `report.json` is a machine-readable output of error/warning counters and details of those logs.
-  - In `genmcf` mode, also includes information on statistics from sample places.
 - `summary_report.html` is a version of `report.json` optimized for viewing in a web browser.

-  - In `genmcf` mode, includes time-series charts of the sample locations for all StatVars.
+In `genmcf` mode, the reports will also include information on statistics from sample places and  time-series charts.
+If there were no fatal errors, generated instance MCF files will be written to `table_mcf_nodes_{CSV_FILE_NAME}.mcf`.

-The output files are placed under a new folder in the current working directory named `dc_generated` by default.
-See the `--output-dir` flag below for modifying output location.
+The output files are placed under a new folder in the current working directory named `dc_generated` by default.The `--output-dir` flag (documented below) can be specified to modify the name of this output folder.

-All flags below apply to both modes.

 ### Lint Mode (`lint`)